ilsl/multiplayer-asteroids/README.md

 This game allows 2 players to play against each other on the classic arcade game: asteroids.

 This works on a shared local network but can easily be configured to be hosted.
-It uses thge following technologies:
+It uses thge following techniques:
 * sockets
 * threads
 * Queue (Artificial Network Delay) on server
 * pygame frame rate (Bucket Synchronization) on client
-* Dead Reckoning
+* Dead Reckoning - If a player goes offline and then re connects, then their original id is assigned back to them

 This project uses the code from the following github repository as a base: